DaoCloud/DaoCloud-docs/docs/en/docs/kairship/resource/ns.md

   - toc
 ---

-# multi-cloud namespace
+# multicloud namespace

-A multi-cloud namespace can manage workloads across clouds and across clusters.
+A multicloud namespace can manage workloads across clouds and across clusters.
 Currently, a wizard-based creation method is provided.

 This article takes wizard creation as an example, and follows the steps below.

-1. After entering a multi-cloud instance, in the left navigation bar, click `Resource Management` -> `Multi-cloud Namespace`, and click the `Create` button in the upper right corner.
+1. After entering a multicloud instance, in the left navigation bar, click `Resource Management` -> `Multicloud Namespace`, and click the `Create` button in the upper right corner.

     <!--screenshot-->

-2. On the `Create Multi-Cloud Namespace` page, enter a name, add a tag, and click `OK`.
+2. On the `Create multicloud Namespace` page, enter a name, add a tag, and click `OK`.

     <!--screenshot-->

-3. Return to the list of multi-cloud namespaces, and the newly created one will be the first one by default.
+3. Return to the list of multicloud namespaces, and the newly created one will be the first one by default.
 Click `⋮` on the right side of the list to edit the YAML and delete the namespace.

     <!--screenshot-->